 How to Build an Office-Based Lab (OBL) & Requirements

 Alexander Aslesen • Jul 16, 2019 • 1.5k hits

 An office-based lab (OBL) is a practice model that is becoming more frequent amongst interventional radiologists across the country.
-From financing to contract negotiations, Dr. Mary Costantino talks about her experience building an office-based lab in episode 36 of the BackTable podcast.
+From financing to contract negotiations, Dr. Mary Costantino talks about her experience building an office-based lab & the requirements for one in episode 36 of the BackTable podcast.

 The BackTable Brief